scuzzydude/asimov/asimov.md

 Participants in the responsibility domain are known to The Foundation by their human identities.
 The Foundation will implement a secure validation process that will require some form of deterministic biometric identification.
 The Foundation cannot prevent individuals with criminal intent from infiltration of the responsibility domain, but we can prevent the same individual from doing it again.

 The Address scheme shall allow for single pledge wallet to have multiple valid addresses.
-The pledge private key is the True Pledge Handle (TPH).
-Addresses derived may be resolvable via API to TPH or to pseudonymous pledge handles (PPH).
+Address that resolve to pledge identity are True Pledge Handles (TPH).
+Addresses that do not resolve to TPH are pseudonymous pledge handles (PPH).

 How this is managed both globally and on a per-Scoot basis is prime topic for debate.
 This is people's wealth, and there is an expectation of privacy for both security and competitive reasons.
 There is also the traditional personal feeling that one's money is one's own damn business.
 Scoot wealth is not assets, but a person's own commitment of responsibility, but I imagine the same privacy requirements will apply.